 Sr Kathleen is predeceased by her parents Reuben and Minnie and brothers, Patrick, Thomas and John.
 She is survived by her siblings, Sr Mary FDNSC, Margaret, Denis and Frank, and her sister companions at Our Lady’s Nurses for the Poor.

-A Mass of Christian Burial will be celebrated at the Chapel of the Sacred Heart, Kensington, on Monday, 12 November 2018.
+A Mass of Christian Burial was celebrated at the Chapel of the Sacred Heart, Kensington, on Monday, 12 November 2018.